m-ghonim/landing-page/README.md

 ### highlightActiveSection()
 - Highlights the section closest to the top edge of the view port by adding the css class `your-active-class` to it and removing it from other sections
+- Highlights the section's own navigation link using the css class `active-nav-link`
+- Since this function should be called everytime a scroll event happens, a `setInterval()` function is used to avoid throttling

 ### scrollToAnchorID(a)
 - Can be added to the click event of any anchor linked to an element ID to smoothly scroll vertically to the element upon clicking the anchor